igh9410/getmygraphicscard/README.md

 Intellij IDE is recommended.
 Make sure that MongoDB and MySQL is not running before the installation.
 For user convenience, databases and middlewares like MySQL, MongoDB, Redis are included in docker-compose.yml.
+If the user OS is Windows, please install Git Bash and execute the commands introduced below
+in the Git Bash terminal.
 While Docker is running, run the docker-compose file for this project by "docker-compose up -d",
 Then to initialize databases, run "./install-script.sh" or just run the sh file install-script.sh
 Execute this command in terminal after that to ensure database initialization.